-In honor of Martin Luther King Jr. Day and Black History Month, we are hosting a community-wide book drive that exemplifies diverse characters reflective of young Central Texas readers.
+In honor of Martin Luther King Jr. Day and Black History Month, we suggest you consider hosting a book drive that exemplifies diverse characters reflective of young Central Texas readers.

-Books collected can be dropped off at our office at 2006 Greenbrook Parkway, Austin, TX 78723.
-We are seeking books with characters of color or themes of diversity.
+Books collected can be collected at you school, office, club, or neighborhood.
+We are always seeking books with characters of color or themes of diversity.

 50 States 50 Books

 For inspiration, check out the 50 States 50 Books project via Instagram.
 A Connecticut family set on a mission to send 50 diverse children’s books to each of the 50 states in July 2018.
 Charnaie Gordon and her children Madison and Barrington troubled by the lack of diversity in children’s books and the literacy gap involving kids around the country decided to take action with this project.
 They selected BookSpring as the Texas recipient!